Skip to content

 Rules that bite at LSU

-Trip wires derived from LSU's own published policy — the things a custom playbook would flag in the first pass.
+Trip wires derived from LSU's own published policy.
+These are the things a custom playbook would flag in the first pass.

 Aid-office script (copy & send)

 The displacement rule is only binding when it's in writing.
-This script asks LSU's aid office the specific question that matters for displacement policy unclear.
+This script asks LSU's aid office the specific question that matters for cost-of-attendance cap.

 Dear LSU Financial Aid Office,